 - supporting local communities that depend on the health of the region

 - increasing capacity, knowledge, and understanding across communities.

 Key elements of the project

-The CLLMM Recovery Project is comprised of 20 management actions.
-DEWNR is partnering with the community and traditional owners to deliver these management actions, including:
+The CLLMM Recovery Project was comprised of 20 management actions.
+DEWNR partnered with the community and traditional owners to deliver these management actions, including: